Continued fractions of cubic Laurent series: Very good rational approximations to cubic irrationals

 Then,~\eqref{eq23_1} gives that $2^{4k} = e^{0.96(6k)\cdot \frac{2\ln2}{0.96\cdot 3}}\ll k^2 t_k^{\frac{2\ln2}{2.88}}$.
 Whence,

-Based on these arguments (not completely rigorous) and the assumption that $p^*_{4k+2}.q^*_{4k+2}$ is a convergent of $x$ of index comparable to $k$, we formulate our Conjecture~A.
+Based on these arguments (not completely rigorous) and the assumption that $p^*_{4k+2}/q^*_{4k+2}$ is a convergent of $\xi$ of index comparable to $k$, we formulate our Conjecture~B.

-{\bf Remark.} In principle, we can use~\eqref{eq23} instead of~\eqref{eq23_1} and get a slightly better power $3 + \frac23\ln 2 (1+\epsilon)$ of $t_k$.
-However, such a power will be less practical because for very small $\epsilon$ the inequality will only be valid for huge values of $k$.
-But still, the lower bound for $k$ can be effectively computed.
+Using~\eqref{eq23} instead of~\eqref{eq23_1} will result in a slightly better power $3 + \frac23\ln 2 (1+\epsilon)$ of $t_k$ that supports Conjecture~A. However, for very small $\epsilon$ the inequality will only be valid for huge values of $k$.
+That makes the task of computing the precise value of the constant $C$, as in Conjecture~B, harder but theoretically possible.